-6. Action Cameras

-For some variety in footage, action cameras are a great option to use with Pivo.
+For some variety in the footage, action cameras are a great option to use with Pivo.
 While Pivo is tracking your horse with Horse Tracking on your smartphone, you can be filming with the action camera attached to the Action Mount for wider lens capabilities.
 Click here for How to Get Started with the Action Mount.

-#### B